Last updated 05-Jan-2023

 Aside from the out of warranty inspection, we believe a general service/inspection is worth doing to keep the car in good health.
 There are an increasing number of independent garages capable of performing this work at much better rates than Tesla.
 We would recommend every 2 years/25k miles as a sensible interval which would also correspond to just before the car goes out of warranty.

 Regular wheel alignment is worth doing as this can reduce tyre wear as Tesla’s are prone to the inner edges wearing excessively which is difficult to spot.
-While the alignment needing correction is not in itself a warranty issue, it may highlight a more significant issue with the suspension which may be.
+While a wheel alignment needing correction is not in itself a warranty issue, it may highlight a more significant issue with the suspension which may be.
+All models of Tesla have had suspension issues at times.

 Many makes of car offer a formal end of warranty inspection.
 This is largely because they operate a franchise model and they will be paid by the manufacturer for any issues they find that require attention.
-Tesla don't operate a franchise model, and while offering various service items, and offering a quick inspection, we don't feel this is sufficient to really uncover all the potential looming issues.
+Tesla don't operate a franchise model, and while they often perform a quick inspection as part of other work, we don't feel this is sufficient to really uncover all the potential looming issues.
+At best we suspect this is just a basic check of consumables like tyres and a review of any recalls that may be outstanding.

 If you don't normally opt for a regular service, then we would suggest you do just before the end of warranty and ask for an end of warranty inspection using an independent garage.
 We think spending a few hundred on your car once in 4 years is money well spent as it still has suspension, brakes, cooling, air con, lights, wiring of all types, door seals, hinges, filters etc and making sure they're all in good health seems a small price to pay.